zein7/user-documentation/docs/creating_and_editing/data_element_wizard.rst

 Using wizards to link metadata to create a data element
 =======================================================

+These wizards run through the creation of a whole data element, it helps you reuse already created items and/or create new object classes, properties, and value domains.

 To access the creation wizards, go to "create metadata" on your Dashboard side panel or the creation drop-down menu on the header bar and select "See all.." to be taken to the Create Items page.